David Bruce Smith: Grateful American Book Prize

 In March 2015, Smith co-founded the Grateful American Book Prize, with Dr. Bruce Cole, the former chairman of the National Endowment for the Humanities.
 The annual award will honor a single 7th-9th grade level work culled from fiction, historical fiction, and non-fiction entries.

-The Prize consists of a $13,000 cash award in commemoration of the 13 original Colonies.
-In addition, the winner receives a silver medal designed by Smith’s mother, the renowned artist Clarice Smith.
+The Prize consists of a $13,000 award in commemoration of the 13 original Colonies, and a lifetime membership to The New York Historical.
+In addition, the winner receives a silver medallion designed by the renowned artist, Clarice Smith.
+The two “Honorable Mentions” get $500 each and the silver medallion.